top of page

 1. Physiological

-Along with nutritious food and water, the body requires warmth and shelter, in other words a comfortable environment.
+Along with food and water, the body requires warmth and shelter, in other words a comfortable environment.
 We also need sleep, daylight and a regular opportunity to move our bodies.

 2. Safety and security

-We have a need to feel physically and psychologically safe, to live without threat and have recourse to help if we need it.
+We have a need to feel physically and psychologically safe, to live without threat and have access to help if we need it.
 Part of feeling safe is having a sense of predictability or routine to our lives.

 3. Control and autonomy